 Old Saybrook is more than just a beautiful coastal town perfect for family vacations.
 It is a historic location – home to some of the oldest and most interesting sites, monuments, and museums in CT.
 This gorgeous land played host to some of the earliest moments of North Amerian colonization and is steeped in significant history since that early time.
-Book a relaxing Connecticut vacation to Saybrook Point Inn, Marina, & Spa, and learn a little bit about the fascinating history of this amazing locale.
+Book a relaxing Connecticut vacation to Saybrook Point Resort & Marina and learn a little bit about the fascinating history of this amazing locale.
 Here are just a few locations you should consider visiting during your Saybrook Point stay.

 Fort Saybrook Monument Park